thiagarajanrm/RubiksCube/README.md

 Remote Data Recovery Linux Distribution List Remote Data Recovery

 #### Expectation
 All white tiles on top and 2 matching tiles on first row (4 sides).
+Repeat this step again and again until you see 2 matching tiles on first row on 4 sides.

 ### Step:3